afx1337/afxFastNetworkMapping/README.md

 # afxFastNetworkMapping

-A fast MATLAB implementation for large-scale functional connectivity mapping using normative connectomes (compatible with Lead-DBS formats, tested with GSP1000).
+A fast MATLAB implementation for large-scale functional connectivity mapping using normative connectomes (compatible with Lead-DBS formats, tested with GSP1000 and dedicated afxNetworkMapping connectomes).

 The tool is optimized for high-throughput analysis with hundreds to thousands of regions of interest (ROIs) and supports both whole-brain connectivity mapping and ROI-to-ROI connectivity analysis.